SUGI BEE GARDEN was founded in Kumamoto, Kyushu, over 70 years ago in 1946.

 Honey harvesting activities take place from April to August in Kumamoto, Akita, and Hokkaido, searching for the most suitable nectar sources while carefully assessing changes in the environment and weather.

-Even outside of these times, we carry out planned beekeeping activities in pursuit of the highest quality, such as creating new queen bees to produce honey the following year, cultivating healthy honeybees (strong colonies), preparing for winter including measures against hornets, and building original hives.
+Even outside of these times, we carry out planned beekeeping activities in pursuit of the highest quality, such as creating new queen bees to produce honey the following year, cultivating healthy bees (strong colonies), preparing for winter including measures against hornets, and building original hives.

 From Kumamoto to the world.